thelinmichael/spotify-web-api-node/README.md

 #### Authorization code flow

-With the application created and its redirect URI set, the only thing necessary for the application to retrieve an authorization code is the user's permission.
-Please see Spotify's [Using Scopes section](https://developer.spotify.com/spotify-web-api/using-scopes/) for a list of possible scopes, and which permissions they give to the application.
+With the application created and its redirect URI set, the only thing necessary for the application to retrieve an **authorization code** is the user's permission.
+Which permissions you're able to ask for is documented in Spotify's [Using Scopes section](https://developer.spotify.com/spotify-web-api/using-scopes/).

-Generating the authorization URL can be done using the wrapper.
+In order to get permissions, you need to direct the user to our Accounts service.
+Generate the URL by using the wrapper's authorization URL method.

 ```javascript
 var scopes = ['user-read-private', 'user-read-email'],
     redirectUri = 'https://example.com/callback',